-A Bloody Tale where fact meets fiction, and fiction meets fact…
+Bloody Tales where fact meets fiction and fiction meets fact…

-Films about Jack the Ripper, that late 19th Century serial killer as referenced in Film and TV Movies.
+On Jack the Ripper, a 19th Century serial killer as referenced in Film and TV.

 This the second of two Ripper films featuring Conan Doyle’s famous sleuths after A Study in Terror (1965).
 Holmes and Watson investigating a number of thinly disguised familiar suspects but with some under different names.
 And looking more fully into those Masonic and Royal related conspiracy theories around the killings.
 It was interesting to read that the detective who inspired this film detective was actually consulted on these unsolved murders.